gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 we randomly sampled.

-## Chapter summary {#section2-10}
+## Chapter summary {#section2-11}

-In this chapter, we reviewed basic statistical inference methods in the context of a two-sample mean problem.
-You were introduced to using R to do permutation testing and generate bootstrap confidence intervals as well as obtaining parametric $t$-test and confidence intervals in this same situation.
-You should have learned how to use a ``for`` loop for doing the nonparametric inferences and the ``t.test`` function for generating parametric inferences.
-In the two examples considered, the parametric and nonparametric methods provided similar results, suggesting that the assumptions were at least close to being met for the parametric procedures.
-When parametric and nonparametric approaches disagree, the nonparametric methods are likely to be more trustworthy since they have less restrictive assumptions but can still have problems.
+In this chapter, we reviewed basic statistical inference methods in the context of a two-sample mean problem using linear models and the ``lm`` function.
+You were introduced to using R to do enhanced visualizations (pirate-plots), permutation testing, and generate bootstrap confidence intervals as well as obtaining parametric $t$-test and confidence intervals.
+You should have learned how to use a ``for`` loop for doing the nonparametric inferences and the ``lm`` and ``confint`` functions for generating parametric inferences.
+In the examples considered, the parametric and nonparametric methods provided similar results, suggesting that the assumptions were not too violated for the parametric procedures.
+When parametric and nonparametric approaches disagree, the nonparametric methods are likely to be more trustworthy since they have less restrictive assumptions but can still make assumptions and can have problems.
 \index{assumptions}

-\indent When the noted conditions are not met in a hypothesis testing situation, the Type I error \index{type I error} rates can be inflated, meaning that we reject the null hypothesis more often than we have allowed to occur by chance.
+\indent When the noted conditions are violated in a hypothesis testing situation, the Type I error \index{type I error} rates can be inflated, meaning that we reject the null hypothesis more often than we have allowed to occur by chance.
 Specifically, we could have a situation where our assumed 5% significance level test might actually reject